act65/act65.github.io/_drafts/2020-05-31-learning-to-teach.md

 > If a learner sucks at; long term rewards, exploration, partial info, ... does there always exist an easily finable curriculum that will help them achieve high reward?

+For some types of learner there may be little we can do, even with an optimal curricula.
+Ie. the learner is incapable of learning the optimal policy.

 #### Aside: how do people learn?
 Interactive.
 Stories. ...?
 Easily remember agents and motivations, ...Formal setting